 Ships often register their ships in certain countries for tax purposes.
-These are called “flags of convenience”.
-The Bahamas is a huge draw for ships because of its laws, especially cruise ships which sail in the Caribbean.
-If you see a cruise ship in the Caribbean, there is a good chance that it will be flying a flag from the Bahamas.
+These are called “flags of convenience.”
+The Bahamas is a huge draw for ships because of its laws, especially cruise ships that sail in the Caribbean.
+If you see a cruise ship in the Caribbean, there’s a good chance that’s flying a flag from the Bahamas.

-Because of its ship registeries and heavy reliance on tourism, the Bahamas collects no tax on income or sales.
-Most of their revenues from tarriffs on imported good and from tourists to visit the country.
+Because of its ship registries and heavy reliance on tourism, the Bahamas collects no tax on income or sales.
+Most of their revenues from tariffs on imported good and from tourists to visit the country.

 Best Books About The Bahamas: